HTML has links - PDF has Authentication

 (1) Tours involving any nonmotorized watercraft used for the purposes of paddle tours, such as kayaks, are subject to these requirements.
 Such watercraft constitute paddle tour vessels and are referred to as "vessels" in this chapter.
 Regardless of the type of nonmotorized watercraft involved, the person operating on behalf of the business to conduct the tour is referred to as a " paddle guide" in this chapter.

-(2) Paddle guides must prevent all vessels in their tour group from disturbing southern resident killer whales.
+(2) Paddle guides must prevent all vessels in their tour group from disturbing southern resident orcas.
 All vessels in the tour group must adhere to the following requirements:

-(a) It is unlawful to launch if southern resident killer whales are within one-half nautical mile of the launch location.
+(a) It is unlawful to launch if southern resident orcas are within 1,000 yards of the launch location.

-(b) Vessels are prohibited from being paddled, positioned, or waiting in the path of a southern resident killer whale.
-If a southern resident killer whale is moving towards a vessel, the vessel must immediately be moved out of the path of the whale.
+(b) Vessels are prohibited from being paddled, positioned, or waiting in the path of a southern resident orca.
+If a southern resident orca is moving towards a vessel, the vessel must immediately be moved out of the path of the whale.

 PDF220-460-140